zeinaabuaisheh/Anytime_Graph_Edit_Distance/README.md

 }
 ```

 - These methods can be transformed into anytime approaches thanks to the time and memory constraints where the user can output an answer at anytime.
-The anytime version of DF and PDF are referred to as ADF and APDF, respectively.
+The anytime version of DFS and PDFS are referred to as ADF and APDF, respectively.
 The Anytime Graph Matching idea was published in the following journal:

 [Zeina Abu-Aisheh, Romain Raveaux and Jean-Yves Ramel.
 "Anytime graph matching." * Pattern Recognition Letters.* 2016.](https://www.sciencedirect.com/science/article/abs/pii/S0167865516302690).
 Please cite:
 ```